thinhdanggroup/module-2.2/README.md

 ## Introduce

 All source code is in [PredictText](PredictText) folder.
 Code use lanterna to build UI.
 User input prefix, program will find that prefix in dictionary and recommend suffix.
+My program is only support to predict text by prefix.

 # Hash Tables